Store Hours

 Location

-If the soil isn't cold and frozen, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed package for when and how to sow seeds.

 What are seed tapes?